MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/mim-cm-deploy.md

 ---
 # Deploying Microsoft Identity Manager Certificate Manager 2016 (MIM CM)

 The installation of Microsoft Identity Manager Certificate Manager 2016 (MIM CM) involves a number of steps.
 As a way to simplify the process we are breaking things down.
-There are preliminary steps that must be taken prior to any actual MIM CM steps are taken.
+There are preliminary steps that must be taken prior to any actual MIM CM steps.
 Without the preliminary work the installation is likely to fail.

 1. Deployment Overview
 2. Pre-deployment steps